Battle of Choloki (1854)

-The Battle of Choloki took place on 4 June 1854 on the outskirts of village Kakuti in Guria during the Crimean War.
+The Battle of Choloki took place on 4 June 1854 on the outskirts of village Kakuti in Guria, Georgia during the Crimean War.
+Under the command of General Ivane Andronikashvili, the invading Turks were successfully repelled and defeated.

 Background

 In May 1854, Ottoman troops launched an offensive against Georgia.
 A detachment of 12 thousand under the command of Mehmed Pasha invaded Georgia, intending to capture Kutaisi and go to the rear of the Russian army in the Caucasus.
-However, in the Battle of Nigoiti detachment of Hassan was defeated by vanguard of Akhaltsikhe detachment of Colonel Nikolai Eristov Hassan himself was killed.
+However, in the Battle of Nigoiti detachment of Hassan was defeated by vanguard of Akhaltsikhe detachment of Colonel Nikolai Eristavi, and Hassan himself was killed.
 The remnants of the Ottoman troops fled to Ozurgeti, where the Ottonans concentrated Mehmed Pasha's corps.